WORKFL0/ai-prompts/SECURITY.md

 **For security vulnerabilities:**
 1. **Do NOT** create a public GitHub issue
-2. Email us at: [your-email@domain.com] (replace with actual contact)
+2. Email us at: [support@workflo.nl](mailto:support@workflo.nl) with "SECURITY" in subject line
-3. Include "SECURITY" in the subject line
+3. For urgent security matters: [florian@workflo.nl](mailto:florian@workflo.nl)
-4. Provide detailed information about the vulnerability
+4. Include detailed information about the vulnerability

 **For prompt safety concerns:**
 1. Create a private issue using GitHub's security advisory feature